elastic/ecs/rfcs/text/0000-multiple-users.md

 ```

 The `user` field set contains 9 leaf fields, 2 of which have a `.text` multi-field,
-for a total of 11.
+for a total of 11 fields.
 These new nestings will therefore add a total of 33 fields.
 This can also be seen on the pre-existing PR [ecs#869](https://github.com/elastic/ecs/pull/869).

 ## Usage